-The Peer-to-Peer Initiative exists outside of company safety promotivates union members to find other means to promote their own personal safety through mutual support and protection on the job.
+The Peer-to-Peer initiative is dedicated to creating a safety culture that motivates union members to find other means to promote their own personal safety through mutual support and protection on the job.

-The Peer-to-Peer initiative is dedicated to creating a safety culture that to do that?" or "Do you mind if we talk over something?"
+Sometimes a member needs information or someone to talk to without fear of consequences.
+The Safety Steward is a willing ear.
+The Safety Steward is also someone who may approach a member with a non-judgmental statement like, "Can I suggest a safer way to do that?" or "Do you mind if we talk over something?"
 The Safety Steward may need to use peer pressure with his/her fellow workers to bring about change.
 A Safety Steward does not expect to reform the world overnight, but will try to make a change in safety culture one member at a time.